webnamics/cornerstoneFileImageLoader/README.md

 cornerstone File Image Loader
 =============================

-A [cornerstone](https://github.com/cornerstonejs/cornerstone) Image Loader for images (JPG, PNG) using the HTML5 File API.
+A [cornerstone](https://github.com/cornerstonejs/cornerstone) Image Loader for images (JPG, PNG) using the HTML5 File API or  from ArrayBuffer.

-Using the File API presents in HTML5 is possible open local image such as JPEG and PNG in Cornerstone library.
+Using the File API presents in HTML5 or ArrayBuffer data is possible open local image such as JPEG and PNG in Cornerstone library.

 Live Examples
 ---------------